Oliboy50/rusoto.github.io/src/usage-and-example.md

 functionality across services, such as the list of regions, signed request senders, and credential loading.

-Consult the rustdoc documentatation by running `cargo doc` or visiting the online [API documentation][api-documentation] for the latest crates.io release.
+Consult the rustdoc documentation by running `cargo doc` or visiting the online [API documentation][api-documentation] for the latest crates.io release.

 An example of using Rusoto's DynamoDB API to list the names of all the